Avenues of Independent Living: Discovering Your Ideal Lifestyle

 Embracing Technology and Design in Independent Living

 For example, Mr. and Mrs. Lee, residents of an independent living community utilizing wearable health monitors and AI-powered smart glasses, can manage health and safety while fully engaging in community activities.
-Communities are adopting VR and AR for immersive rehabilitation, training, and social connections, supporting independent and dignified living.[6]
+Remote, hybrid, and AI-powered services allow users to access personalized assessment and training, while immersive VR, AR, and robotic rehabilitation assist with daily independent tasks and social connection.[10]
+[11]

 How Mobility Solutions Like VELA Make a Difference